mpsitech/The-Whiznium-Documentation/setup_sbedbe.md

 ./setup_wznm.sh
 ```

-- when prompted for identification towards MariaDB, it is possible to adapt the default user name and password, relevant for pre-existing MariaDB installations
+- when prompted for identification towards MariaDB (Mac: MySQL), it is possible to adapt the default user name and password, relevant for pre-existing MariaDB (Mac: MySQL) installations

 - generate a key and self-signed certificate to allow HTTPS:
 ```
-cd /home/<username>/whiznium/bin/wznmd
+cd ${WHIZROOT}/bin/wznmd
 openssl genrsa -out server.key 4096
 openssl req -days 365 -out server.pem -new -x509 -key server.key
 ```
-Note that clients will get confused when different applications (such as WhizniumDBE) on the same computer try using a different key - thus, if you already have certificate and key for your machine, just copy the files into ``/home/<username>/whiznium/bin/wznmd``.
+Note that clients will get confused when different applications (such as WhizniumDBE) on the same computer try using a different key - thus, if you already have certificate and key for your machine, just copy the files into ``${WHIZROOT}/bin/wznmd``.

 ## Test-running WhizniumSBE